JoshuaGrams/tiny-qbn/doc/priority.md

 When this item is available (about half the time), it will be the only one in the list.
 Otherwise updating the list will act just as it did before.

+Also note that urgent cards only exclude non-urgent cards *from that particular selection*.
+If we made another selection of, say, the employees who were working the registers at the store that day, that would be unaffected.